BenderRobotics/brest/docs/installation.rst

 * :code:`cameras_unix`
     * Run on Unix machine.
     * Installs libraries for Brest to be able to use `OpenCV`_ operable cameras.
-    * **NOTE:** Brest cannot list cameras on Unix machines.
+    * .. note:: Brest cannot **list** cameras on Unix machines.
 * :code:`docs`
     * Enables user to build Brest documentation using `Sphinx`_.
+* :code:`jlink_win`
+    * Enables Brest to discover JLink devices.

 .. _OpenCV: https://pypi.org/project/opencv-python/
 .. _Sphinx: http://www.sphinx-doc.org/en/master/

-.. warning:: This method will only work if you already have Brest installed.
+.. note:: This method will only work if you already have Brest installed.

 .. _installation.external-dependencies: